-Only registered vehicles may park in the student parking lot.
-Students must register their vehicles in the office.
-There is currently no fee for parking.
+Student vehicles should only park in the student parking lot, not the staff lot.
+It is strongly recommended that students register their vehicles in the office.
 Parking on residential streets is bound by municipal regulations.
 The school is not liable for thefts or damages.
 Violation of school parking regulations may result in your parking privileges at Bateman being revoked.